MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/alternate-onelake.md

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]

-   - `metadata::name`: Create a name for your `ingestPolicy`.
-This name must be updated and referenced in the `spec::ingestPolicy` section of your `edgeSubvolume.yaml`.
+   - `metadata.name`: Create a name for your `ingestPolicy`.
+This name must be updated and referenced in the `spec.ingestPolicy` section of your `edgeSubvolume.yaml`.
-   - `spec::ingest::order`: The order in which dirty files are uploaded.
+   - `spec.ingest.order`: The order in which dirty files are uploaded.
 This is best effort, not a guarantee (defaults to `oldest-first`).
 Options for order are: `oldest-first` or `newest-first`.
-   - `spec::ingest::minDelaySec`: The minimum number of seconds before a dirty file is eligible for ingest (defaults to 60).
+   - `spec.ingest.minDelaySec`: The minimum number of seconds before a dirty file is eligible for ingest (defaults to 60).
 This number can range between 0 and 31536000.
-   - `spec::eviction::order`: How files are evicted (defaults to `unordered`).
+   - `spec.eviction.order`: How files are evicted (defaults to `unordered`).
 Options for eviction order are: `unordered` or `never`.
-   - `spec::eviction::minDelaySec`: The number of seconds before a clean file is eligible for eviction (defaults to 300).
+   - `spec.eviction.minDelaySec`: The number of seconds before a clean file is eligible for eviction (defaults to 300).
 This number can range between 0 and 31536000.

     ```yaml
     apiVersion: arccontainerstorage.azure.net/v1
     kind: EdgeIngestPolicy
     metadata:
-      name: <create-a-policy-name-here> # This will need to be updated and referenced in the spec::ingestPolicy section of the edgeSubvolume.yaml
+      name: <create-a-policy-name-here> # This will need to be updated and referenced in the spec.ingestPolicy section of the edgeSubvolume.yaml
     spec:
       ingest:
         order: <your-ingest-order>